vctrsmelo/Android-Contacts-App/README.md

 # ContactsAndroid
 A simple contact schedule app for Android.

-<b>This app is a personal first project to review and study different android development concepts, such as:</b>
+<b>This app is a project to review and study different android development concepts, such as:</b>

 * Activity.
 * Intent.